 • disputes between Customs and contract caterers are kept to a minimum.

 The catering supplier can act as:

-• as a principal in its own right supplying the food and drink directly to the consumers, under an agreement with a client who would normally grant the contractor the right to use designated premises or areas and the facilities afforded; and
+As a in its own right supplying the food and drink directly to the consumers, under an agreement with a client who would normally grant the contractor the right to use designated premises or areas and the facilities afforded.

 The status of the contract caterer will normally fall within one of the categories outlined above.
 However, any contract caterers who feel that their particular contractual arrangements produce a different result in terms of their status should contact their local VAT office.